A Taste of Home: Thanksgiving at Fort Drum

 |Downloads:

-This work, A Taste of Home: Thanksgiving at Fort Drum, by SGT Salvador Castro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Taste of Home: Thanksgiving at Fort Drum [Image 4 of 4], by PV1 makenna tilton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.